 The dates and basic procedures for registration are determined by the Registrar's Office at the University.
-However, registration materials are distributed by the Social Work Department.
-Filing of additional forms, validation, and payment of fees are completed at the Cook Administration or Business & Health Science Building.
+Filing of additional forms, validation, and payment of fees are completed at the Cook Administration Building.

 During or at the end of the registration process, class lists are reviewed by the Director and Dean of the College of Arts and Sciences.
 Adjustments may be made in order to relieve overcrowding, equalize class size, cancel classes because of insufficient registration or open new sections.